PIT on Severance Pay in Vietnam: A Compliance Guide For Final Paycheck

 How is PIT calculated for a probationary period?

-What is the difference between severance allowance and unemployment allowance?
+What is the difference between severance allowance, job loss allowance, and unemployment allowance?

 Severance allowance is a payment made by the employer to the employee when the employment contract is terminated, intended to provide support for a period.
 This allowance is calculated based on the employee’s actual time working for that specific company.